 Consistently ask yourself if you’re still speaking directly to them.
 This may feel like an awkward practice, but the more you do it, the stronger your copywriting skills will be!

 13. Don’t Skimp on Good Copy

-To be successful in today’s ever-growing world of content writing, you have to be diligent in creating good copy consistently.
+To succeed in today’s ever-growing world of content writing, you must be diligent in consistently creating good copy.
 Someone will remember that bad piece of copy you wrote, and saving a little time isn’t worth the bad press.

 Remember, 5.8 million blogs are shared every day.
-So, the main thing to keep in mind is that your content has to stand out.
-No matter how great your initial idea is, it won’t retain the interest of the reader if the content isn’t informative and high quality.
+So, the main thing to remember is that your content has to stand out.
+No matter how great your initial idea is, it won’t retain the reader’s interest if the content isn’t informative and high quality.
 Include important links early on, and break up the post with vibrant images and bullet points.

 14. Build Relationships